 Alaska Medicaid’s Drug Utilization Review, (DUR), program was developed in order to comply with the federal requirements set forth in the Omnibus Budget Reconciliation Act of 1990.
 Prospective and retrospective DUR are required by both federal and state law.
-The State of Alaska contracts with Xerox State Healthcare , to conduct the DUR program.
+The State of Alaska contracts with Conduent State Healthcare , to conduct the DUR program.

 Prospective DUR (ProDUR) is performed by all Alaska pharmacists before filling any prescription.
 Proprietary software developed by the pharmacy claims processor, Magellan Health Services, is used to check for potential problems with a Medicaid patient’s medication therapy.
 This software will bring the pharmacists attention to such matters as drug-drug interactions, therapeutic duplications, early refills, pregnancy cautions, as well as other potential problems.